Expected closing costs

 • Title Insurance

-Sellers: As we get through the details of your sale, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
-And once we've come to an agreement, I'll fully explain the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your sale, not only will I work to get the optimal sales price, but I'll also campaign for reduced closing costs.
+And once we've come to an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.

-Buyers: If you are buying real estate in County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not astonished when you arrive at closing time.
-I'll be willing to look at the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you're buying real estate in County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not astonished when you come to closing time.
+I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that seem questionable.

 Looking to Buy?